-Borrowing costs are included as part of biological assets.
+Borrowing costs are included as part of Immature biological assets until substantially all of the activities necessary to prepare the biological asset for its intended use are complete.

 Biological assets are classified as current if they are to be harvested within one year, otherwise are classified as non-current.